MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/batching_policy.md

 when data aggregation should stop during data ingestion according to the specified time.

-The policy can be set to `null`, in which case the default values are used, setting the maximum batching time span to 5 minutes or the default cluster value set by kusto.
+The policy can be set to `null`, in which case the default values are used, setting the maximum batching time span to 5 minutes or the default cluster value set by Kusto.

 If the policy is not set for a certain entity, it will look for a higher hierarchy level policy, if all are set to null the default value will be used.